mukund109/vow/README.md

 * get as far as possible can with server-side
 * re-write frontend in Elm in July?

+display message if server responds with 400 code on POST request example of message - "pivot column needs to have less than X values"

+check for SQL injection

 need to think of a better way in which JS code can construct operations

 use color to indicate the kind of sheet